Skip to content

 A credit freeze won't stop hackers from getting your personal information.
 But it can stop criminals when they try to use your information to open new accounts and steal money, merchandise, and services – leaving a trail of bills and overdue accounts in your name.

-It does take some effort to freeze and unfreeze your credit.
-But you have to decide if it's worth the risk of not putting a freeze on your file.
+It does take a minor effort to freeze and unfreeze your credit, but it's often worth the risk of not putting a freeze on your file.

 Whether there are security breaches or not, many suggest a credit freeze is still one of the best ways consumers can protect themselves from fraudulent activity and identity theft over time.